felipevolpone/ray/README.md

     pass
 ```

 Then, your model endpoint is protected.
 To use it, you need to login.
-To login:
 ```python
 import request
 request.post('http://localhost:8080/api/login', data={"username": "yourusername", "password": "yourpassword"})